kabirgh/arcade/README.md

 - A WiFi network connection, ideally one that lets you set up a static IP address for the server computer
 - A display device (TV/projector) for the main game screen
 - Mobile phones for players

+> [!NOTE]
+> This project does not have internet-grade security.
+I recommend only exposing the server to your local WiFi network.

 ### Instructions
 1. **Clone and install dependencies**